Get insider access

 Score distribution

-The HDR real scene test is the same as in SDR.
-We use an HDR version of the same video clip, which gives us a more realistic representation of the monitor's brightness in HDR content.
-We set the monitor to the appropriate HDR mode with brightness at max and enable local dimming (if applicable).
-We play the video clip and focus on the lamp in the upper left corner to take the measurement.
-Most games allow you to adjust the dynamic range of the entire engine, so a real scene peak brightness over 550 cd/m² is considered good enough for gaming in HDR.
-Movies are a bit different, though, and for a true cinematic HDR experience, a peak real scene brightness of at least 1,000 cd/m² is best.
-HDR movies can still look good on displays with lower peak brightness, but bright specular highlights don't stand out as much as they should.
+The HDR real scene test is done the same way as in SDR, but the video is in HDR, and we play it on a Blu-ray player.
+We set the monitor to the recommended HDR picture mode with the brightness at max and use the recommended local dimming setting, if applicable.
+We focus on the lamp in the upper left corner to take the measurement.
+Monitors with a brightness above 600 cd/m² are considered good enough for gaming in HDR.
+Movies are a bit different, though, and for a true cinematic HDR experience, a real scene brightness of at least 1,000 cd/m² is best.

 HDR Peak And Sustained Windows